A is for Anni and Josef Albers

 Gropius' manifesto (noted earlier) was written for the school's founding and contains its core ideals.
 Numerous other phrases are credited to him, including: "The ultimate goal of all visual artistic activity is construction" and "art itself cannot be taught, but craftsmanship can".

 The two phrases that Mies is best known for – "god is in the details" and "less is more" – were both said after the modernist architect left the school.

 R is for Ludwig Mies van der Rohe

 One of the 20th century's greatest architects, Ludwig Mies van der Rohe – know widely as Mies – was the third and final director of the Bauhaus.
-Taking over the beleaguered design school from Hannes Meyer in 1930, he tried to remove politics from the school and shifted its direction almost entirely towards architecture.
+Taking over the beleaguered design school from Hannes Mayer in 1930, he tried to remove politics from the school and shifted its direction almost entirely towards architecture.

 After the Dessau council closed the school in 1932, he rented a factory in Berlin as the school's home for its final moments.

 Joining the Bauhaus as a student before becoming a junior master and going on to lead the weaving workshop, Gunta Stölzl was the first female department head and only female master at the school.

 Under her leadership, the textile department moved from pictorial to industrial, with her own designs typifying the modern works of the Bauhaus.
 Stölzl is one of many female artists who studied at the Bauhaus.

 Tel Aviv in Israel is home to one of the largest, best-preserved and most coherent groupings of modernist architecture in the world.

 Known as the White City, the collection of more than 4,000 Bauhaus-style buildings were created in the 1930s by many Jewish architects who studied at the Bauhaus, as well as modernist architects elsewhere.
 They moved to Tel Aviv to escape the rise of the Nazism and partake in the Zionist movement.